Banana cinnamon muffins are easy to make from scratch and filled with cinnamon flavor. Try the recipe for breakfast or a snack on the go!

 - 1 teaspoon vanilla

 - 2/3 cup (200 g) mashed very ripe bananas, 2 small

 - 1/4 cup (56 g) unsalted butter, melted

-- Preheat oven to 375° F. Place paper baking cups in 12 regular-size muffin cups.¹
+- Preheat oven to 375° F. Place paper baking cups in a standard size muffin tin.¹

 - In a medium bowl, whisk together flour, baking soda, baking powder, salt and cinnamon.
 Set aside.